-This policy provides guidelines on the reasonable use of force.
-While there is no way to specify the exact amount or type of reasonable force to be applied in any situation, every member of this department is expected to use these guidelines to make such decisions in a professional, impartial, and reasonable manner (Government Code § 7286).
+This policy provides guidelines on the reasonable use of force by members of this Department.
+While there is no way to specify the exact amount or type of reasonable force to be applied in any situation, every member of this Department is expected to use these guidelines to make such decisions in a professional, impartial, and reasonable manner (Cal.
+Government Code § 7286).

-In addition to those methods, techniques, and tools set forth below, the guidelines for the reasonable application of force contained in this policy shall apply to all policies addressing the potential use of force, including but not limited to the Control Devices and Techniques and Conducted Electrical Weapon policies.
+In addition to those methods, techniques, and tools set forth below, the guidelines for the reasonable use of force contained in this policy shall apply to all policies addressing the potential use of force, including but not limited to the use of Control Devices and Techniques, Conducted Energy Devices, and Firearms.

-Retaliation prohibitions for reporting suspected violations are addressed in the Anti-Retaliation Policy.
+Retaliation prohibitions for reporting suspected violations of this policy are located in the Anti-Retaliation Policy.